IrakozeLoraine/alx-pre_course/0x01-git/README.md

 This is a second readme.
-It is for 0x01-git directory
+It is for 0x01-git directory.
+Making changes on the main branch